mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 <video controls src="attachments/SassCompiler.mp4">VIDEO</video>

-For more information, see the collection of [Atlas UI](https://docs.mendix.com/howto/front-end/atlas-ui/index) how-to's in the Mendix documentation.
+For more information, see the collection of [Atlas UI how-to's](https://docs.mendix.com/howto/front-end/atlas-ui/index) in the Mendix Documentation.

 For [native mobile apps](native-mobile-apps), the styling is based on JavaScript.
 For more information, see [Native Styling](https://docs.mendix.com/refguide/native-styling-refguide).